KartoffelToby/better_thermostat/README.md

 - Eurotronic Spirit Zigbee (SPZB0001)
 - Moes SEA801-Zigbee/SEA802-Zigbee
+- TuYa TS0601_thermostat (TS0601)
+- BRT-100-TRV (didn't work at all because of this [issue](https://github.com/Koenkk/zigbee2mqtt/issues/9486))

 The SPZB0001 is Special, it uses the "heat" mode for boost and the auto mode for the "normal" operation, to avoid that it remaps heat with auto internaly, the boost mode is lost with this configuration.

-If you have a special Thermostat like the SPZB0001 feel free to open an issue.
+If you have a special Thermostat like the SPZB0001 feel free to open an issue or pull request.

 The Intigration gets the Model identfyer automatic, nothing to do here.